SenseNet/sn-tools/README.md

 ````

 ## Diagnostics
 In this namespace you'll find easy-to-use and extendable tracing and logging components.
-We build on them extensively in the core sensenet ECM project but they can also be used in any kind of tool or application as a lightweight logging technology.
+We build on them extensively in the core sensenet project but they can also be used in any kind of tool or application as a lightweight logging technology.

 ```csharp
 SnLog.WriteInformation("ContentTypeManager loaded.");